caraya/gulp-starter-2021/src/md-content/fixing-width-of-items-in-gutenberg-full-site-editor.md

 The header kinda works but the footer doesn't and it's limited to the width of the content.

-I attended the [Builder Basics](https://www.meetup.com/wordpress-social-learning/events/284383346) where they discussed Block Layout, Alignment, Dimensions, and Spacing
+I attended the [Builder Basics](https://www.meetup.com/wordpress-social-learning/events/284383346) webinar where they discussed Block Layout, Alignment, Dimensions, and Spacing

 From the talk I learned that I was doing things wrong.

+Originally I used the `group` block as a container  for the header and footer